Enterprise / Corporate Deployment How-To for IT Administrators

 -

-Register Office Timeline in Microsoft Entra ID
+Register Office Timeline in Microsoft

 Add Office Timeline as an enterprise application in your tenant if required by your internal application governance process. -